elevateforhumanity/fix2/docs/archive/old-platforms/SELF_MANAGED_INFRASTRUCTURE.md

         labels:
           severity: critical
         annotations:
-          summary: "Database is down"
+          summary: 'Database is down'
-          description: "Database has been down for more than 1 minute"
+          description: 'Database has been down for more than 1 minute'

       # Low disk space
       - alert: LowDiskSpace